Bhagam Bhag: Plot

 Bunty suggests that they find Nisha to prove their innocence.
 After breaking into her house, they find out that Nisha has booked a ticket to Mumbai under the name of Aditi Desai.
 They call at the number she registered for booking and find out that another girl named Sheetal, who is a friend of Nisha, has brought the ticket for her.
 Champak accidentally allows himself to get kidnapped by Gandhi's men, and they torture him to get the information that they suspect he knows about their drug smuggling business.
 Meanwhile, Guru and his men take Gullu's taxi, and won't return it until Gullu brings Bunty to them; he is then captured by his boss, the taxi's owner, who threatens he will imprison Gullu if he doesn't retrieve the taxi.
 Babla and Bunty follow Sheetal to a train station, where they witness her handing the ticket to Nisha.
 Bunty catches her and chases her to the top of a clocktower, while Babla calls Mehra about their location.
 Gullu witnesses this and calls Guru to take Bunty and return the taxi, and the taxi owner to take the taxi back.
 Gandhi also chooses the clocktower as his destination to complete his deal with Khan and asks him to come there.

-Nisha reveals to Bunty and Babla that her actual name is Aditi Desai, and she was hired by Vikram Chauhan to act as her real wife, Nisha Chauhan, for sometime, and make everyone believe she had suicidal tendencies in exchange for 20 lakh and a ticket back to India, as she was currently stranded without her passport.
-But when her work was done, she witnessed Vikram killing her real wife to extort money from her, and tried to save Nisha but failed to do so; it was the real Nisha who got burnt and died.
+Nisha reveals to Bunty and Babla that her actual name is Aditi Desai, and she was hired by Vikram Chauhan to act as his real wife, Nisha Chauhan, for sometime, and make everyone believe she had suicidal tendencies in exchange for 25 lakh and a ticket back to India, as she was stranded without her passport after escaping her exploitative host.
+But when her work was done, she witnessed Vikram killing the real Nisha to extort money from her, and tried to save Nisha but failed to do so; it was the real Nisha who got burnt and died.
 On the play night, Aditi had come to tell the truth to Bunty and the others, but she was seen by Vikram, who was also there and wanted to kill Aditi for being the only witness in his wife's murder.
 However, Mehra, in a shocking turn of events, appeared and shot him; he was already wounded when he encountered the trio.
-Mehra then arrives and tells his side of the story—that he killed Vikram to avenge Nisha, who he reveals was his sister; Vikram drugged her in order to gain control of her wealth inheritance.
+Mehra then arrives and tells his side of the story—that he killed Vikram to avenge Nisha, who he reveals was his sister; Vikram drugged her in order to gain control of her wealth.